Understanding the specifics of the tariff actions can help importers prepare for what’s to come

 - Processed meats

-- Consumer products (such as footwear and apparel)
+- Consumer products, such as footwear and apparel.

-- Alcohol (incl. wine, whisky and bourbon)
+- Alcohol, including wine, whisky and bourbon

-- Non-alcoholic beverages (whiskey, bourbon, wine, beer, and non-alcoholic beverages)
+- Non-alcoholic beverages: Whiskey, bourbon, wine, beer, and non-alcoholic beverages

-- Electronics (such as household devices)
+- Electronics, such as household devices

 - Jewelry